 Mary Lynn Landgraf grew up in Hampton, VA and at nine years of age made a vow to herself to sail out of Norfolk, VA at age 18 and study in Europe.
 She wanted to see the world and she did.
 She worked in international sales and enjoyed cultural immersions and smiling faces in every country.
 After years in international textile sales and serving the U.S. government, Mary Lynn spends time promoting U.S. made technical textiles and regional, state and U.S culture.

 William A. Budd (Bill)

 William A. Budd (Bill) was born in New Jersey and has become a Southerner by choice.
 Bill worked in marketing and sales in the titanium industry for ATI for 30 plus years during the exciting decades of the '80's, '90's and early 2000's.
-Bill is now engaged in the.
+Bill is engaged in landscaping and working on projects in his new “Man Cave”.
 Two of his most exciting purchases at Southern Sighs have been his John Deere tractor and his Fussball table located in the bar.